Squirrel/Squirrel.Windows/docs/using/visual-studio-packaging.md

   ~~~pm
 PM>  Install-Package NuGet.CommandLine
   ~~~
-* It suffers from a bug when sometimes NuGet packages are not loaded properly and throws nuget/squirrel is not recogized (9009) errors.
+* It suffers from a bug when sometimes NuGet packages are not loaded properly and throws nuget/squirrel is not recognized (9009) errors.
  **Tip:** In this case you may simply need to restart Visual Studio so the Package Manager Console will have loaded all the package tools
 * If you get the following error you may need add the full path to squirrel.exe in the build target `Exec Command` call. `'squirrel' is not recognized as an internal or external command`